-The first quarter to be released in 2017 from the US Mint will be the 2017 Effigy Mounds National Monument Quarter honoring the site in Iowa.
-It also marks the thirty-sixth coin released as part of the Mint’s America the Beautiful Quarters® Program which runs for eleven years from 2010 until 2021.
+The first United States Mint quarter release for 2017 depicts Effigy Mounds National Monument in Iowa.
+It is the thirty-sixth issued as part of the Mint’s program of America the Beautiful Quarters® which runs for eleven years until 2021.

-The program debuted in 2010 with five new quarter dollars.
-Each subsequent year, an additional five coins will be issued until the final year of 2021 when the last single strike of the series will be released.
+The series debuted in 2010 with five new quarter dollars.
+Each subsequent year, an additional five coins is issued until the final year when the last strike launches.

 Effigy Mounds National Monument information

-The Effigy Mounds, located in the Effigy Mounds National Monument of Iowa, are a group of over 200 mounds that Native Americans hold sacred.
+The Effigy Mounds, located in the Effigy Mounds National Monument of Iowa, are a group of over 200 mounds built by Native Americans.
 These mounds were used for burial, ceremonies and sometimes lodging.
-There are even 31 mounds that are shaped like reptiles, birds and other mammals where the term "effigy" comes from.
+There are 31 mounds that are shaped like reptiles, birds and other mammals where the term "effigy" originates.

-There are three areas that host mounds, and the Sny Magill Unit holds the most with over 100 mounds in that area.
-However, the North and South Units offer visitor centers and easy access for tourists.
+Three areas host mounds.
+The Sny Magill Unit has the most with over 100 but has no visitor facilities.
+The North and South Units offer both visitor centers and easy access for tourists.

 Today, much of the history and meaning behind the mounds has been lost.
-However, local Native Americans still hold many of the mounds sacred.
+However, local Native Americans still hold many of them sacred.
 Effigy Mounds National Monument offers an excellent view of the Mississippi and Wisconsin Rivers.
-Also located at this national monument is the first place where European settlers made contact with the Natives in the area.
+Also located at this national monument is the first place where European settlers made contact with natives in the area.